 Podcasts: Easy to throw into any after-school routine, coding podcasts can be handy and efficient self-education tools.

 Tutorial Videos: Only have a few minutes?
-Looking for something uber-specific for your child's coding project?
+Looking for something specific for your child's coding project?
 Tutorial videos offer ready solutions.
 Codecademy, LinkedIn’s learning content, and Skillshare - just to name a few - offer a wealth of information in bite-sized video format.

 Plan out how each resource will fit into your SMART goal, and include them by name in your action steps.